Crisoal/mama-mind-/README.md

 ### Limitations
-- **Daily Tips & Nudges**: Only basic tips are included in meal plan responses.
-Automated scheduling (e.g., 8:00 AM tips) and nudges require a task scheduler (e.g., Celery) and were not implemented due to time constraints.
-- **Share Plan**: The sharing prompt exists, but generating a shareable text or PDF is not implemented, requiring additional logic for formatting and delivery.
 - **Text Input**: User input is text-based (e.g., "Vegetarian" instead of radio buttons), which may lead to parsing errors for unexpected inputs.
 Input validation could be improved.
 - **Scalability**: Current implementation assumes a single user interaction at a time.
 High user volumes may require queuing or async processing.
 - **Error Handling**: While robust, some edge cases (e.g., malformed Sonar API responses) may need additional handling.